Perl/PPCs/ppcs/ppc0026-enhanced-regex-xx.md

 ## Specification

 I propose adding a new opt-in feature.
-Call it, for now, "feature enhanced_re_xx".
+Call it, for now, "feature `enhanced_re_xx`".
 Within its scope, the /xx modifier would change things so that inside a bracketed character class [...], any vertical space would be treated as a blank, essentially ignored.
 Any unescaped '#' would begin a comment that ends at the end of the line.